turbobuilt/technoscript/function.md

     - get the ancestor scope parameter index based on depth from scopeDepthToParentParameterIndexMap
     - then get that parameter by index into a register
     - the code to access is then the offset of the variable in it's own scope from that register.

+we must also push all parameters to the stack in the prologue and pop them (by moving stack pointer) in the epilogue after each function call, we will restore the parameters.